Seveso disaster: Cleanup operations

 In January 1977, an action plan consisting of scientific analysis, economic aid, medical monitoring and restoration/decontamination was completed.
+It was approved by regional authorities on 15 February 1977.
+Shortly after, ICMESA began to pay the first compensations to those affected.

+Decontamination efforts began soon after.
+All buildings in Zone A, including homes, were razed.
+Because TCDD is not soluble, it had begun to seep into the soil whenever it rained, and there was some concern that it would eventually reach the water table.
+To prevent this and other issues, the top 25 centimetres of soil (about 10,000 tonnes in total) were removed from the surface of Zone A and replaced with non-contaminated soil.

-Shortly after ICMESA began to pay the first compensations to those affected.
-Later that spring decontamination operations were initiated and in June a system for epidemiological health monitoring for 220,000 people was launched.
+In June, a system for epidemiological health monitoring for 220,000 people was launched.
 They then used trichlorophenol to make a drug to fight skin infections, which they tested in dogs.

 In June 1978, the Italian government raised its special loan from 40 to 115 billion lire.
 By the end of the year, most individual compensation claims had been settled out of court.
-On 5 February 1980, Paolo Paoletti (the Director of Production at ICMESA) was shot and killed in Monza by a member of the Italian radical left-wing terrorist organization Prima Linea.
+On 5 February 1980, Paolo Paoletti, Director of Production at ICMESA, was shot and killed in Monza by a member of the Italian radical left-wing terrorist organization Prima Linea.

 On 19 December 1980, representatives of the Region of Lombardy/Italian Republic and Givaudan/ICMESA signed a compensation agreement in the presence of the prime minister of Italy, Arnaldo Forlani.
 The total amount would reach 20 billion lire.